-We calculated growth rate of algae in the experiment, using the difference between initial July algal abundance and the measured experimental algal abundance, and duration between sample occasion on a particular tile.
-Growth rate was analyzed using generalized least squares models and the procedure described above.
+We calculated growth rate (units?
+Qty/day?) of algae in the experiment, using the difference between initial July algal abundance and the measured experimental algal abundance, and duration between sample occasion on a particular tile.
+Growth rate was analyzed using generalized least squares models and the selection procedure described above.

 For the mesocosm experiment, we analyzed the response of tadpole body sizes to mayfly nymph presence and abundance.
 The tadpole body size metrics of length and wet weight were correlated (e.g. Spearman’s rank correlation, ρbody length-wet weight = 0.6, p < 0.001), so we analyzed body length alone.
 The mean sizes of tadpoles in each mesocosm were compared between the mayfly presence-absence treatment using analysis of variance (ANOVA).
 We also analyzed mayfly length as a response to tadpole presence.
 We tested an ANCOVA model, using tadpole presence as a categorical independent variable and final mayfly abundance as a continuous covariate, and included an interaction between the two independent variables.
 Due to the declines in mayfly abundance throughout the experiment, we also analyzed the effect of tadpole presence on mayfly abundance using a one-way ANOVA, with tadpole presence as the categorical predictor and mayfly abundance as the continuous response.
-All analyses were performed and visualized using R (R Core Team 2015)

 Results

 Field enclosure experiment. – Tadpoles reduced algal abundance by about 7% per additional tadpole.
 The effect of mayflies differed by lake, with a 0.4% reduction in algal abundance per additional mayfly in LeConte, and a 0.1% increase in algal abundance per mayfly in Spur (Table 1, Fig. 2).
 The best-fit model (Table 2) of log-transformed algal abundance included tadpole abundance, mayfly abundance, lake, and a mayfly-lake interaction as fixed effects; there was no interaction between consumers.
-The model also included a random intercept to allow mean log-transformed algal abundance to differ among blocks, and allowed different variance in the two lakes (Table 1).
+The best-fit model also included a random intercept to allow mean log-transformed algal abundance to differ among blocks, and allowed different variance in the two lakes (Table 1).
 Variation in log-transformed algal abundance was twice as great in Spur as in LeConte (Table 1).

 The impact of tadpoles and mayflies were similar when we used the dependent variable log10(experimental algal abundance/control algal abundance) (Table 3), based on the best-fit model (Table 4).
 Both tadpoles and mayflies reduced the experimental to control ratio – that is, as consumers increased, the ratio became smaller, indicating a decreasing abundance of algae in the enclosures relative to the controls.
 Again, an interaction between mayfly abundance and lake meant that the effect of mayflies differed between lakes (Table 3).
 This model also allowed variance to differ among lakes (higher in Spur), and among experimental blocks (highest in mid-summer, Table 3).

 The effect sizes of tadpole and mayfly presence and density varied throughout our field enclosure experiment (Table 5).
 In LeConte, the presence of tadpoles reduced algal abundance in tadpole containing enclosures relative to no-tadpole enclosures, by 20-40%.
-In Spur, algal abundance was reduced at medium and high densities of tadpoles by 40-80% although variability was high and all confidence intervals included zero.
+In Spur, algal abundance was reduced at medium and high densities of tadpoles by 40-80%, although variability was high and all confidence intervals included zero.
 The effect of mayfly presence varied and was opposite in the study lakes.
 In LeConte, mayfly presence led to a 20-70% reduction in algal abundance in enclosures relative to the controls.
 In Spur, mayflies reduced algal abundance at low and medium densities by 60-70%, and algal abundance was 20% higher in the highest mayfly density enclosures relative to the no-mayfly enclosures; but again, confidence intervals included zero.